gaurijape/gaurijape/README.md

 ---

-*"Solving everyday problems by building mini projects."*## Hi there 👋
+*"Solving everyday problems by building mini projects."*

 <!--
 **gaurijape/gaurijape** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.